 Every project is unique, so pricing varies, which is why we urge you to request a free quote today.
-Project fees are affected by your purpose and urgency, the project’s importance, its complexity, the audience, any research necessary, the time available, among other factors.
-We typically quote by the project, but if you require ongoing services under an extended engagement, we can arrange fees by the hour or page.
+Project fees depend on your purpose and urgency, the project’s importance, its complexity, the audience, research necessary, time available, etc. We typically quote by the project, but if you require ongoing services under an extended engagement, we can arrange fees by the hour or page, or by retainer.

 After reviewing your project description we will submit a fee quotation by email.
-Cost averages range from $90.00 to $270.00 per page, but all pages aren’t created equal.
-Sometimes low page count projects require the most work.
-The larger the project, the more likely it is that the per page cost declines, and the easier it is to establish a per-page or hourly rate.
-This fee range is an approximation meant to give you a general understanding.
+Writing fees range from $120.00 – $300.00 per page.
+Editing fees range from $17 – $50 per page.
+While a page is typically 370 words, all pages aren’t created equal.
+Sometimes low-page-count projects require the most work.
+The larger the project, the more likely it is the per-page cost declines, and the easier it is to establish a per-page or hourly rate.
+This fee range is an approximation to give you a general understanding.
 Your fees could be different.

 Regardless of project size, pricing is commensurate with value.
-I.e., you will get a good bang for your buck.
+I.e., we'll deliver a good bang for your buck.

 For writing projects, quoted fees include:

-- Review of available background and supporting materials.
+- Review of your working drafts and available background and supporting materials.

 - Suggestions, ideas, concepts, and approaches (where applicable).

 - General research and interviews required.
 (If extensive research or data gathering is called for, those tasks may be quoted separately.)